-7.5 Succession Planning of the Board of Management
+8.5 Succession Planning of the Board of Management

-This has been set in place to increase diversity and relevant skill sets of the Board, to look at and accommodate the protected characteristics of a wide based group of members.
+This has been set in place to increase diversity, and relevant skill sets of the Board, to look at and accommodate the protected characteristics of a wide based group of members.
 Addressing succession planning is key and underway within the marketing and recruitment process within the Board.

-7.6 Composition of our Board of Management
+8.6 Composition of our Board of Management

 The composition of the Board of Management are members who are either retired or in full-time or part-time employment.
-In 2021/22 the Board started the year with 13 members - 6 males to 7 females (or 46% to 53%) - but by March 2022, following three resignations in quick succession, the Board comprised 6 males to 4 females (or 60% to 40%).
-The Board has demonstrated leadership in addressing its gender balance and launched an extensive recruitment campaign in April 2022.
-Applications were sought particularly from women, but also other groups currently underrepresented on Scotland's public bodies including people with disabilities, LGBTIQA+, those from black and minority ethnic communities and people aged under 50.
-The College was successful in recruiting seven new non-executive members, including 4 women and 2 members with a high level of experience in Finance and Audit.
-This was significant in that the College had been advertising these two vacancies since summer 2021 without generating any interest.
-One of the two student members who took up post in June 2022, resigned in September and a replacement was elected during the autumn by-elections run by HISA.
-Their appointment has resulted in a balance of 9 females to 9 males (or 50-50%).
+In 2023/24 the Board started the year with 15 members - 8 females and 7 males (or 53% to 47%).
+By the end of 2023/24, following several resignations and new appointments, the Board comprised of 13 members - 6 females and 7 males (or 46% to 54%).
+The Board has demonstrated leadership in addressing its gender balance and launched an extensive recruitment campaign in early 2024.
+Applications were sought particularly from women, but also other groups currently under-represented on Scotland's public bodies including people with disabilities, LGBTIQA+, those from black and minority ethnic communities and people aged under 50.
+The College was successful in recruiting three non-executive members.